SlavaOig/oig-assessment/README.md

 ## Finally
 We understand that you can fill in certain parts of the above specifications as liberally or strictly as you desire.
-- "As the owner of a questionnaire,"  ownership and the associated plumbing are a lot of work.
+- "As the owner of a survey,"  ownership and the associated plumbing are a lot of work.
 It is sufficient to deliver the application without a security solution.
 - It is sufficient to show a working prototype of the application with the requested functionality implemented.
 Of course, it does not have to be a fully fledged, production-worthy application.